 - Hotel switches– We reserve the right to switch hotels to a similar grade should it become necessary to do so.
 We will also endeavour to achieve an upgrade for you at no additional cost if opportunity presents itself to do so.
 The month of August sees Edinburgh host its world famous ‘arts festival’ and this causes known difficulties.
 Highland tours can also experience demand spikes and minimum stay terms

-- International Transport – We don’t assume any responsibility for the trans-Atlantic components or connecting flights in North America or Europe.
+- International Transport – We don’t assume any responsibility for international flights or domestic connections.
 That contract is between the client and the airline.
 We will try and support, advise, and facilitate should you encounter disruption on the European end in the name of good service and decency, but there is a limit as to what we can do.
 We have no leverage over any airline.
 Similarly, we don’t assume any responsibility for a late arrival or departure that causes you to miss an engagement.
 If you are particularly concerned about this risk, we would advise you consider travelling a day early.
 All of our ‘day of arrival’ playing options are feasible with a bit to spare under ‘normal conditions’

 - Transport (road vehicle) – In the case of a group sharing a unit cost within a tour there might be a burden back-passed to the remainder which you will need to honour unless we succeed in replacing your contribution.
 Factors that determine a final decision are likely to revolve around the amount of notice given, and the level of demand for the item concerned.
 We will advise what the prevailing implications are of any such request received on a case-by-case basis and allow you to take the final decision.
 In the event of a whole group cancellation we will normally be able to recover 50% of the cost dependent on how much notice we’re required to give, or how much we receive.
 This figure is indicative only however and can’t be used as the basis of a refund entitlement claim